Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "Uh-huh.
 He’s got good sky-thinkers around him to learn from."
 Jooyun smiled in the gathering dark, then put an arm around Vemik’s shoulders and hugged.
 "You look better already.
 Mind made up?"

 "...One night with the Singer.
 To talk, and think," Vemik said.
 "She will have things I need to hear too.
-But unless they’re *big* things…"
+But unless they’re *big* things..."

 Jooyun nodded, understanding.